 Mid-Valley 2-1-1 is an easy to remember toll-free phone number that connects callers with local community services such as food, shelter, counseling, employment assistance, elder care, legal help, and more.
 During a disaster, 211 provides critical information about evacuation routes, food and shelter, as well as support during long-term recovery.

 HandsOn Willamette (HandsOn) is the volunteer action center for Marion, Polk, Yamhill, Linn and Benton Counties.
-Our team provides resources to connect volunteers with meaningful opportunities to deeply impact our region.
-We provide services that help volunteers discover their passion; prepare agencies to recruit, train, and retain volunteers; and businesses to engage their employees in mutually beneficial community involvement.
+The HandsOn team provides resources to connect volunteers with meaningful opportunities to deeply impact our region by helping volunteers discover their passion; prepare agencies to recruit, train, and retain volunteers; and assist businesses to engage their employees in mutually beneficial community involvement.

 Gifts In Kind/Good360

 The United Way of the Mid-Willamette Valley is proud to be a redistribution partner through Good360—a partnership that allows the United Way to obtain retail goods from local businesses and redistribute to nonprofit agencies in the community.
 Known to the community as Gifts in Kind, this program provides more than $200,000 in goods to nonprofits annually.